The importance of SEO for Government

-It may be possible that governmental web sites are at least as important, and in some cases more important that most of the other web sites online.
-They can provide information on when and where to vote, when and where laws are being made, when and where you can access elected and appointed officials, and information about possibly a large number of services that goverment may provide, from trash pickup and some utility services to police and fire and rescue information.
+It may be possible that governmental web sites are at least as important and in some cases more important than most of the other web sites online.
+They can provide information on when and where to vote, when and where laws are being made, when and where you can access elected and appointed officials, and information about possibly a large number of services that government may provide, from trash pickup and some utility services to police and fire and rescue information.

-Sometimes you just really need to know how to get to City Hall, or to the Courthouse steps.
+Sometimes you just really need to know how to get to City Hall or the Courthouse steps.

 In many instances, a local government web site can provide a doorway into the history of a community, access to building codes and zoning laws, address and contact data for City Hall and other agencies, and other information that governs our lives.
 Being able to find that information can be very important.

-On a personal note, I really enjoy exploring local history, and learning about local towns on the Web before visiting them in person.
+On a personal note, I enjoy exploring local history and learning about local towns on the Web before visiting them in person.
 My interest has led to a project where I’m trying to find the web sites for different cities, counties, towns, and other area web sites in Virginia.

 Choose a Domain, and Stick to It

-George Washington was a property owner in the area, and in his teens an early surveyor of property lines in the county.
-John Marshall grew up nearby, and became possibly the most important Supreme Court Justice of the United States, championing a “separate but equal” role of the Courts in US government.
-During the Civil War, the Town changed hands between the North and South a total of 67 times, and was described by the nickname “The Debatable Land.”
+George Washington was a property owner in the area and in his teens an early surveyor of property lines in the county.
+John Marshall grew up nearby, and became possibly the most important Supreme Court Justice of the United States, championing a “separate but equal” role of the Courts in the US government.
+During the Civil War, the town changed hands between the North and South a total of 67 times, and was described by the nickname “The Debatable Land.”

 Uncertain about why I couldn’t get to the payment page, I clicked on a link to reset my password.
-I waited for an email, and in a short period of time received one that allowed me to change that password.
-I tried again, and still couldn’t pay my bill.
-I found a phone number on the site, and called.
+I waited for an email, and in a short time received one that allowed me to change that password.
+I tried again and still couldn’t pay my bill.
+I found a phone number on the site and called.
 And got a message that the person I wanted to talk to was away from her desk.
 I left a message, and my call was returned within half an hour.